lkodinsson/MARS/Basic/Maneuvers.md

 **Stamina Cost:** 1
 **Action Speed:** Reaction

 While wielding a weapon that can deal slashing damage, instead of using deflection to defend against an incoming attack, use your combat skill adding your armour class as a bonus.
+If using a weapon that has the parry feature, if it has parry r6 or less, add +1 to this roll.
+Otherwise, add +2.
 If the incoming attack grazes against your combat roll, it is considered a failure instead.

 ## Heavy Strike